jrburke/module/README.md

 TODOS:

 * Error APIs going to descriptions of how to fix.
 Use first for cycles.

+* add in loader.config() for top level module objects, use basic AMD config as baseline.

 * does `module.export.foo = ` support make sense?